Pavithra-KM/FileUpload/README.md

 ## Description

 This project involves building a comprehensive Node.js application with multiple functionalities, including data upload, data search, data aggregation, real-time server monitoring, and scheduled message posting.
 The project is divided into two main tasks, each with specific objectives and implementation details.
+We can run this project with http://localhost:9598/welcome url.

 ## Table of Contents